maxtue/ApartmentListings/README.md

 Get the apartment listings for all of Germany.
 The scraper will go through every individual listing expose, exctract the most important parameters and store them in a .csv file.

 ## Features
-Visualize median rents and number of listings in a zip code or district over time:
+Median rents over time:

 ![](data_analysis/rent_timeseries_plot.png)

-Visualize median saleprices and number of listings in a zip code or district over time:
+Median saleprices over time:

 ![](data_analysis/sale_timeseries_plot.png)